DataNath/notebooklm_source_automation/readme.md

 - Paste the source URL
 - Hit enter/press 'Insert'

-This might be fine for a handful of sources but, given you can create notebooks using up to 300 sources, you can see how this is less than ideal when scaled.
+This might be fine for a handful of sources but, given you can create notebooks of up to 300 sources, this is less than ideal when scaled.

 <h2>The solution</h2>